TrudAX/denistrunin-blog/src/posts/performance-examples1Ax2012/index.md

 ### Waiting time for batch tasks

-A client complain was that integration was very slow.
-During the analysis, I found that for integration they used a batch job that should be executed every minute, and sometimes it wasn't.
+A client complained about slow integration.
+During the analysis, I found that for the integration they used a batch job that should be executed every minute, and sometimes it wasn't.

-There is one old recommendation on the Internet that when you set up an AX batch server you should allocate only several threads per CPU core.
+There is one old recommendation on the Internet that when you set up an AX batch server, you should allocate only several threads per CPU core.
 In this case batch server was set up with 32 threads and such low setting caused batch execution delays(as there were no free threads available).
 To identify such problems, I created a SQL [query](https://github.com/TrudAX/TRUDScripts/blob/master/Performance/Jobs/DelayedBatchTasks.txt ) that compares batch job "Planned execution start time" with the "Actual start time".
-If you see some differences between these numbers you have the same problem.
+If you see some differences between these numbers, you have the same problem.

 ![Batch delays](BatchDelays.png)